 Healthcare Administration: Bachelor of Science (B.S.)
+Degree Type Bachelor of Science

 The mission of Colby-Sawyer's healthcare administration program is to integrate the liberal education foundation with a more focused preparation in managing diverse healthcare systems.
 Our students will gain professional knowledge of management and the growing and dynamic healthcare industry through classroom work, field study and community partnerships.